tx-pts-dai/terraform-aws-lb/README.md

 }
 ```

 As optional, extra target groups can be set.
 Those could be then reached through path based routing.
+Each target group must specify the following properties.
+As optional, they can have dedicated tags.
 ```hcl
 module "lb" {
   source               = "github.com/tx-pts-dai/terraform-aws-lb"